Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 						sysfs attribute groups.
 =============================================== ===============================================

-This function returns a pointer to the created hardware monitoring device on success and a negative error code for failure.
+This function returns a pointer to the woke created hardware monitoring device on success and a negative error code for failure.

 The hwmon_chip_info structure looks as follows::